GalacticQuasar/ThyroidDiseaseClassifier/README.md

 ## **Decision Tree Classifier**
 ![Slide15](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/7d009c4d-abc5-440a-9af7-42b127e2e0f6)

-So to address kNN's weakness I decided to use a Decision Tree Classifier.
+To address kNN's weakness I decided to use a Decision Tree Classifier.
 After defining the splitting criterion as entropy and finding the optimal maximum tree depth through GridSearch Cross Validation, I ended up with an average ROC AUC score of .947 and an average f1 score of .917.
 I think the decision tree did so much better than kNN because kNN struggles with high dimensionality and categorical data, whereas decision trees are less affected by these problems.

 ## **Testing and Optimization (Random Forest)**
 ![Slide16](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/528e9000-80bb-4a22-873d-4750121fda16)